enkidevs/curriculum/mongodb/intro/databases/mongodb-shell.md

 mongo
 ```

-To see ways you can use the `mongo` shell command, pass in the `help` flag:
+To see ways you can use the `mongo` shell command, pass in the `--help` flag:

 ```shell
 mongo --help